tasmota/docs/docs/Smart-Meter-Interface.md

 | RAW Binary | decodes all kinds of binary data eg EMS heater bus |
 | Counter interface | uses Tasmota counter storage (for e.g. REED contacts either in polling or IRQ mode) |

 There are many different meters that use the same protocol.
 There are multitudes of variants and use cases.
 This interface provides a means of specifying these definitions through [meter descriptors](#meter-metrics).
 This method uses the [scripting language](Scripting-Language) editor to define the descriptors.
 In this way, only one firmware binary version is required and a modification can be made easily _on the fly_.
-A meter can also be defined by using compilation time `#define` pragmas (deprecated).
-This requires recompiling the firmware to make modifications.

 !!! note
     Additional hardware may be required to read certain measuring devices.
 For example: RS485toTTL adapter for Modbus, IR transistor for electricity meters.
 Sometimes an additional IR diode and resistors.